OverviewLast reviewed - 17 January 2023

 Panama, a country in Central America, is bordered by Costa Rica to the west, Colombia to the southeast, the Pacific Ocean to the south, and the Caribbean Sea to the north.
 Panama became independent in 1903 and is a constitutional democracy.
-The country is divided into nine administrative provinces, with Panama City as the capital.
+The country is divided into ten administrative provinces, with Panama City as the capital.
 The official language of Panama is Spanish (although English is also widely spoken).
 The official currency in Panama is the balboa (PAB).
 Since the balboa exists in the form of coins only, Panama uses United States dollars (USD) for all its paper currency.
 The US dollar and the balboa have the same value in Panama and can be used interchangeably, with no exchange restrictions.

 Panama's economy is mainly based on a well-developed service sector heavily weighted towards banking, commerce, tourism, trading, and private industries because of its key geographic location.